Viet people: Diaspora

-Forced repatriation in 1970 and deaths during the Khmer Rouge era reduced the Vietnamese population in Cambodia from between 250,000 and 300,000 in 1969 to a reported 56,000 in 1984.
+After the First Indochina War, a number of Vietnamese migrated to France.
+During the partition of North Vietnam and South Vietnam, additional Vietnamese students arrived to study in France, along with individuals engaged in commerce to trade with France.
+Forced repatriation in 1970 and deaths during the Khmer Rouge era reduced the Vietnamese Cambodian population in Cambodia from between 250,000 and 300,000 in 1969 to a reported 56,000 in 1984.

 The fall of Saigon and end of the Vietnam War prompted the start of the Vietnamese diaspora, which saw millions of Vietnamese fleeing the country from the new communist regime.
-Recognizing an international humanitarian crisis, many countries accepted Vietnamese refugees, primarily the United States, France, Australia and Canada.
-Meanwhile, under the new communist regime, tens of thousands of Vietnamese were sent to work or study in Eastern Bloc countries of Central and Eastern Europe as development aid to the Vietnamese government and for migrants to acquire skills that were to be brought home to help with development.
+Recognizing an international humanitarian crisis, many countries accepted Vietnamese refugees, primarily the United States, Australia, France, and Canada.
+Meanwhile, under the communist regime, tens of thousands of Vietnamese were sent to work or study in Eastern Bloc countries of Central and Eastern Europe as development aid to the Vietnamese government and for migrants to acquire skills that were to be brought home to help with development.